 In 1941 the British had begun to receive reports that U-boats were using river estuaries in Vichy French Equatorial Africa as refuelling bases.
 The unit selected to investigate the reports was the Small Scale Raiding Force (otherwise No. 62 Commando), which had been formed in 1941 and currently comprised 55 commando-trained personnel working with the Special Operations Executive.
 Commanded by March-Phillipps, the SSRF came under the operational control of the Combined Operations Headquarters.
 Maid Honor, a 65-ton Brixham sailing trawler, left Poole on the south coast of Dorset on 9 August 1941, bound for West Africa with a five-man crew under March-Phillipps.
 The rest of the SSRF, under the command of Captain Geoffrey Appleyard, had departed earlier aboard a troop transport ship.
 On 20 September Maid Honor reached Freetown, Sierra Leone, which Appleyard’s party had reached at the end of August.

-The search for the U-boat bases now started, but the SSRF found no evidence of U-boat activities in the course of its forays into many of the area’s rivers and deltas.
+The search for the U-boat bases now started, but the SSRF found no evidence of U-boat activities in the course of its forays into many of the area’s river estuaries and deltas.

 The SOE maintained a presence in West Africa for the observation of Vichy French, Spanish and Portuguese territories and the detection and subsequent hindering of any activities that might threaten the UK’s colonies in West Africa.
 While the SSRF searched for U-boat bases, SOE agents had learned that there were three Axis vessels in the port of Santa Isabel on the Spanish island of Fernando Po some 20 miles (32 km) off the coast of Africa near the border of Nigeria and Guinea.
 These ships were the 8,500-ton Italian Duchessa d’Aosta, large German tug Likomba, and Diesel-powered barge Bibundi.
 Duchessa d’Aosta was equipped with radio, and was therefore perceived as a threat for her potential to provide details of Allied naval movements.
 Her declared cargo was 1,340 tons of wool, 141.33 tons of hides and skins, 580 tons of tanning materials, 1,786 tons of copra, 243.15 tons of crude asbestos fibre and more than 11 million ingots of electrolytic copper.
 The first page of the ship’s cargo manifest was not presented to the port authorities and the ship’s captain refused to provide any details, and this led to speculation that the ship was also carrying arms or ammunition.